ZiyaoZzz/dsc80_project4_html/README.md

 ></iframe>

 By the p-value of 0.0 < 0.05.
 We reject the null hypothesis, we do not have enough evidence to support that the rating and saturated_fat are independent to each other.

+Dependency of missingness on num_tags
+The null hypothesis: The missingness of ratings is independent of the num_tags in the recipe.
+The alternative hypothesis: The missingness of ratings is dependent by the num_tags in the recipe.
+To test this, we calculated the absolute difference in mean proportion of number of tags between the group with missing ratings and the group without missing ratings.
+Our significance level was set at 0.05 to determine the statistical significance of the findings.

+<iframe
+  src="pictures/Num_of_tags_by_Missingness_of_Rating.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+<iframe
+  src="pictures/permutation_test.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Hypothesis Testing